SnapServiceUpdateTemplate

 How to update snap application

-Assuming you have new version of your application and you want to update the snap package.
+Assuming you have a new version of your application and you want to update the snap package.